• Skip to primary navigation

 Step Two: Add the egg and vanilla extract.

 Make sure your egg is at room temperature so that it doesn’t cause the butter mixture to seize up while mixing in the bowl.
-If you aren’t allergic, you can also add a ¼ teaspoon of almond extract.
+If you aren’t allergic, you can also add a 1/4 tsp of almond extract.
 This will make the cookies have a more complex flavor profile.
 If you are allergic, just use a high quality vanilla extract and you will still have a delicious cookie!

 Step Three: Scrape the bowl and add dry ingredients.